Demonic Toys (film series): Dollman Kills the Full Moon Universe

 Dollman Kills the Full Moon Universe is a comic series based on the Dollman film series released from August 2018 to January 2019.
 The first issue is a callback to Dollman vs Demonic Toys, making it the second time the character has gone against the demonic toys.

+Video game

+On Halloween 2023, the Demonic Toys cast became playable DLC characters in Puppet Master: The Game.